ape4fld/nf-genetic-correlations/README.md

 **Nextflow pipeline for global and regional genetic correlations using GWAS summary statistics**
 Supports **LDSC** for genome-wide correlations and **LAVA** for local (regional) genetic correlations.

+The users can also follow-up the significant LAVA loci with Bayesian colocalization with **coloc**, to assess if there is a single shared causal variant.
 ---

 ## 📖 Overview